Quince: History

 Quince is native to the Hyrcanian forests south of the Caspian Sea in Iran.
 From that centre of origin it was spread radially by Neolithic farmers, c.
 5000 to 3000 BC, to secondary centres including Turkey, Azerbaijan, Turkmenistan, Kashmir, Afghanistan, and Syria.
 In turn, landraces of quince were then distributed across Europe, Russia, China, India, and North Africa.
-It reached Britain in the 16th century.
+Charlemagne directed that quinces be planted in well-stocked orchards.
+Quinces in England are first recorded in about 1275, when Edward I had some planted at the Tower of London.
+The fruit had acquired its English name by the 14th century.
 Settlers brought it to North America in the 17th century, and to Central and South America in the 18th century.
+In the 18th-century New England colonies, there was always a quince at the lower corner of the vegetable garden, Ann Leighton notes in records of Portsmouth, New Hampshire and Newburyport, Massachusetts.

 The fruit was known in the Akkadian language as supurgillu; "quinces" (collective plural), which was borrowed into Aramaic as ספרגלין sparglin; it was known in Judea during the Mishnaic Hebrew as פרישין prishin (a loanword from Jewish Palestinian Aramaic פרישין "the miraculous [fruit]"); quince flourished in the heat of the Mesopotamian plain, where apples did not.
 It was cultivated from an archaic period around the Mediterranean.
 Some ancients called the fruit "golden apples".

 The Greeks associated it with Kydonia on Crete, as the "Cydonian pome", and Theophrastus, in his Enquiry into Plants, noted that quince was one of many fruiting plants that do not come true from seed.

 As a sacred emblem of Aphrodite, a quince figured in a lost poem of Callimachus that survives in a prose epitome: seeing his beloved in the courtyard of the temple of Aphrodite, Acontius plucks a quince from the "orchard of Aphrodite", inscribes its skin and furtively rolls it at the feet of her illiterate nurse, whose curiosity aroused, hands it to the girl to read aloud, and the girl finds herself saying "I swear by Aphrodite that I will marry Acontius".
 A vow thus spoken in the goddess's temenos cannot be broken.
 Pliny the Elder mentions "numerous varieties" of quince in his Natural History and describes four.

 Quinces are ripe on the tree only briefly: the Roman cookbook De re coquinaria of Apicius specifies in attempting to keep quinces, to select perfect unbruised fruits and keep stems and leaves intact, submerged in honey and reduced wine.

 Taxonomy

 Cydonia is in the subfamily Amygdaloideae.

-The modern name originated in the 14th century as a plural of quoyn, via Old French cooin from Latin cotoneum malum / cydonium malum, ultimately from Greek κυδώνιον μῆλον, kydonion mēlon "Kydonian apple".
+The modern English name originated in the 14th century as a plural, understood as a singular noun, of quoyn, via Old French cooin, from Latin cotoneum malum / cydonium malum, ultimately from Greek κυδώνιον μῆλον, kydonion mēlon "Kydonian apple".